westonplatter/westonplatter.github.io/source/_posts/2013-09-15-why-i-hate-favorites-and-likes.markdown

 As __human beings__, we have more to be about than empty and passive FB likes and TW favorites.
 I am asking us, and really you, the individual reading this, to ponder how you might speak to the human soul.
 In my view, it's not worth speaking unless I speak to the human soul in the people I'm speaking to.

-Life is incredibly short, I don't want to make it any shorter.
+Life is incredibly short.
+I don't want to make it any shorter.